funkybob/django-nap/docs/rest/publisher.rst

 delete, etc.).
 And finally, the action, which defaults to 'default'.

 So, for example, a GET request to /foo would call the ``list_get_foo`` handler.
-Whereas a POST to /object/123/nudge/ would call ``object_post_nudge``, passing "123" as the object_id.
+Whereas a POST to /123/nudge/ would call ``object_post_nudge``, passing "123" as the object_id.

 All handlers should follow the same definition:

 .. code-block:: python

-    def handler(self, request, action, object_id, **kwargs):
+    def handler(self, request, action, object_id):

-Both action and object_id are passed as kwargs, so where they're not needed they can be omitted.

 Like a view, every handler is expected to return a proper HttpResponse object.
+Since they have the same prototype as a view, standard view decorators can be applied, like with Django CBV.

 Publishing
 ==========

 In order to add a ``Publisher`` to your URL patterns, you need to include all of its patterns.
 Fortunately, it provides a handy method to make this simple:

     url(r'^myresource/', include(MyPublisher.patterns())),